How Power Grids Work

 Real-Time Balancing

-This coordination is closely tied to electricity markets, which determine which generators run and at what cost.
+This coordination is closely tied to electricity markets, which determine which generators operate and at what price.

 Failures and Protection